edouardkombo/QScript/README.md

 2. **Implement** your changes:

-   - For new adapters: Follow the pattern in `adapters/`, include `README.md`, tests, and CI entry.
+   - For new adapters (Puppeteer, TestCafe, etc.): Follow the pattern in `adapters/`, include `README.md`, tests, and CI entry.
    - For core features: Ensure existing adapters continue to pass all `tests/*.qscript`.
+   - DSL enhancements
+   - Bug Fixes & docs improvements

 3. **Write Tests** in `tests/` to cover your changes.